intentor/adic/README.md

 container.Bind<SomeInterface>().To<ClassImplementation>();
 ```

-It's possible to bind a class to an existing instance too:
+It's also possible to bind a class to an existing instance:

 ```cs
 container.Bind<SomeInterface>().To(someInstance);